zichongkao/selectstarsql/longtail.md

 <a name="mapreduce"></a>
 <div class="sideNote">
   <h3>MapReduce</h3>
   <p>An interesting addendum is that we've actually just learned to do MapReduce in SQL.
-MapReduce is a famous programming paradigm which views computations as occuring in a "map" and "reduce" step.
+MapReduce is a famous programming paradigm which views computations as occurring in a "map" and "reduce" step.
 You can learn more about MapReduce <a href="https://stackoverflow.com/questions/28982/simple-explanation-of-mapreduce">here</a>.</p>
   <p>The <a href="beazley.html">Beazley</a> chapter was all about mapping because it showed us how to map various operations out to all the rows.
 For example, <code>SELECT LENGTH(last_statement) FROM executions</code> maps the length function out to all the rows.
 This chapter showed us how to reduce various groups of data using aggregation functions; and the previous <a href="innocence.html">Claims of Innocence</a> chapter was just a special case in which the entire table is one group.</p>
 </div>